actris/data-management-plan/DMP/initial-DMP.md

 #### Outline of data life cycle (workflow and workflow diagram)

-Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in **TODO**
+Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in Detail on the data life cycle and workflow (workflow diagrams for data production) for level 3 data can be found in [Appendix 8](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-8-data-lifecycle-and-workflow-for-access-data-centre-unit)

 ## 4. Data Management at the ACTRIS data centre

-Data management is handled by the individual data centre unit:

-* ACTRIS In situ data centre unit for all aerosol, cloud and trace gas in situ data - In-Situ
-* ACTRIS Aerosol remote sensing data centre unit - ARES
-* ACTRIS Cloud remote sensing data centre unit - CLU
-* ACTRIS Trace gases remote sensing data centre unit - GRES
-* ACTRIS Atmospheric simulation chamber data centre unit - ASC

-Access to quality controlled data from the data centre units is provided by the ACTRIS data and service access unit (ACCESS).
-The ACCESS unit is not only responsible for access to measurement data, but also access to services, tools and providing documentation, all which is based on metadata provided by the data centre units.
-Currently there are 3 data centre units providing metadata (including details on how to access measurement data), in the current ACTRIS metadata catalogue.
-This includes data from the Cloudnet (Cloud remote sensing) database, Earlinet (Aerosol remote sensing) database and the EBAS (aerosol, cloud and trace gas in situ data) database.
-The metadata is used as input to the current ACTRIS metadata catalog providing identification and access to data through the [ACTRIS data portal](http://actris.nilu.no/).
-Access to primary datasets are regularly updated through the metadata catalogue, typically every night or on a weekly basis, through various procedures, so potentially new data added to the topical databases are available through the portal the following day.
-In parallel, ASC unit has developed its own metadata catalog within EUROCHAMP project.
-This metadata catalog is currently available through EUROCHAMP Data Centre portal and provides identification and access to data.
-*(Note from Bénédicte : I think that we should discuss about the interest and the possibility of merging the different metadata catalogues)*
+ACTRIS data and products should be findable, accessible, interoperable and reusable (FAIR), and the data centre work towards fulfilling the FAIR principles.
+This chapter is describing the complete ACTRIS Data Flow from [National Facilities (NF)](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section1/Exp_Obs_NF.jpg) to users that is operational now and the work and solutions that will be implemented during the implementation phase (2020-2025).
+The section starts with and introduction to the data management system in ACTRIS in section 4.1, including detailed description of data flow within each unit (4.1.1.-4.1.5).
+This is followed by sections describing detailed solutions and implementation plans making ACTRIS data and products findable (4.2), accessible (4.3), interoperable (4.4) and reusable (4.5).

 ### 4.1 Dataflow